Pisanello: Portraits and medal making

 From 1435, Pisanello became more and more interested in portraiture and medal making.
 He was introduced to Leonello d'Este, Marquess of Ferrara.
 His famous Portrait of an Este Princess dates from this period.

 Pisanello was one of the greatest medalists of all time, perhaps the greatest ever, as evidenced by art historians such as Federico Zeri.
 He was the first to reinvent the genre as we still understand it today: a portrait on the front and a symbolic feat on the reverse.

 The medals of the lords of the Italian courts (Gonzaga, Este, Malatesta, Crown of Aragon, etc.) had an extraordinary success, thanks to the perfectly balanced combination of idealization and realism.
 The powerful people of his time were depicted in profile on the front, as in Roman coins, while on the reverse there were allegorical scenes or highly evocative symbolic figures.
 All this was often correlated by mottos, symbols and various attributes, according to a cultured, concise and never rhetorical celebratory program, which makes each specimen a true masterpiece.

-Pisanello's The Vision of Saint Eustace, now at the National Gallery in London, long ascribed to Albrecht Dürer because of its perfection of this very fine panel, shows most animals in profile or defined poses with miniature-like delicacy.
+Pisanello's The Vision of Saint Eustace, now at the National Gallery in London, long ascribed to Albrecht Dürer because of its perfection of this fine panel, shows most animals in profile or defined poses with miniature-like delicacy.
 The story in this small painting (egg tempera on wood) is probably only a pretext for showing "noble" animals (horses, hunting dogs, stag, bear...) and the noblest creature of all: the hunting courtier.

 In 1439, the Council of Florence negotiated with the Byzantine Emperor John VIII Palaiologos.
 On this occasion, Pisanello struck a commemorative medal of the emperor, the earliest portrait medal of post-classical times.
 He also made some drawings with portraits of the emperor and his retinue (Louvre and Chicago), suggesting he had a commission for a painting or fresco for the Este residence.

 Pisanello thus became the inventor of the fields of portrait medals and related medallic art.
 During his lifetime Pisanello was best known for his medals.
-He has been copied many times in later generations.
+He has been copied multiple times in later generations.
 The medalist art declined when it deviated from the art of Pisanello.
 Before him, the few medals made were struck like minted coins.
 Pisanello, on the other hand, melted his medals the same as a bronze low-relief, clearly showing the work of a painter and a modeller.
 He even signed his medals with Opus Pisani pictoris (made by the painter Pisano).
 In his view, the portraits in his medals equal the portraits in his paintings.
 He even adds allegories at the reverse of his medals, such as the unicorn in the Cecilia Gonzaga medal, underlying the noble character of the princess.